ethereum/ethereum-org-website/src/content/governance/index.md

 ## Decentralized Governance {#decentalized-governance}

-Governance is the systems in place that allow decisions to be made.
-In a typical organizational structure, the executive team or a board of directors may have the final say in decision-making.
-Or perhaps shareholders vote on proposals to enact change.
-In a political system, elected officials may enact legislation that attempts to represent their constituents' desires.

 No one person owns or controls the Ethereum protocol, but decisions still need to be made about implementing changes to best ensure the longevity and prosperity of the network.
 This lack of ownership makes traditional organizational governance an incompatible solution.